detail on la Sagrada familia

 Although the current builders of the Sagrada Família have received a tonne of criticism about the stark appearance of the Passion Facade, they’ve actually followed Gaudí’s plans as closely as they possible could.
 He wanted the ‘death’ side to be all doom and gloom.

-And pals, awkwardly I was clearly such a big fan of the Nativity Facade, and so averse to the Passion Facade, that I actually didn’t save any pictures I took of it.
+And to tell you the truth pals, awkwardly I was clearly such a big fan of the Nativity Facade, and so averse to the Passion Facade, that I actually didn’t save any pictures I took of it.
 The best I have is the photo below, of the divide between the old and the new.

 Inside La Sagrada Família